cryptographix/cryptographix/packages/flow/doc/rules.md

 ## References

-A simple data reference `${key}` may be used to refer to an output within the same 'scope', where scope is defined as the closest Map / Splitter enclosing the reference.
+A simple data reference `${key}` may be used to refer to an output within the same 'scope', where scope is defined as the closest Map enclosing the reference.

 https://github.com/lightbend/config/blob/master/HOCON.md
 https://mozilla-services.github.io/react-jsonschema-form/